Contents

 the layout or show multiple views simultaneously.
 These view

-types each have a unique intent, allowing you to select the view
+types each have a unique intent, enabling you to select the view

-type most appropriate to the way you need to visualize your
+type most appropriate to the way you'd prefer to visualize your

 data.